puppetlabs/trapperkeeper-webserver-jetty9/doc/jetty-config.md

 service functions, and they will be added to the server you specify.
 If no server-id is specified when adding handlers, they will be added to the `:default` server.

+Note that you are NOT limited to two servers and can configure more according to your needs.

-Note that you can still set the `webserver` section of your configuration to be an un-nested map containing a single webserver configuration, like so
+Also note that you can still set the `webserver` section of your configuration to be an un-nested map containing a single webserver configuration, like so

 ```